 NIH Public Access

-UAMS has been notified that NIH will begin enforcement actions of its Public Access Policy.
-Beginning in the Spring of 2013, ‘NIH will delay processing of non-competing continuation grant awards (NCCGA) if publications arising from that award are not in compliance with the NIH public access policy.’
-This applies to any NCCGA grants with a start date of July 1, 2013.
+NIH has started enforcement actions of its Public Access Policy.
+‘NIH will delay processing of non-competing continuation grant awards (NCCGA) if publications arising from that award are not in compliance with the NIH public access policy.’

 See the full NIH statement.